guglielmocamporese/awesome-action-prediction-list/readme.md

 A curated list of papers and resources linked to **action anticipation** and **early action recognition** from videos.

+If you find this list useful, please consider to give a star ⭐!

 **Note that:**

 -   **This list is not exhaustive.**